epsylon3/odbgscript/doc/ReadMe.txt

 + GREF command to get Addresses from Reference Window (for FINDCMD, FINDCMDS)
 + CMP size parameter, to compare byte/word values
 + Restored "Run Script" command in Ollydbg Main menu (without MRU)
++ Added UNICODE (0/1) command to set Unicode Mode (for future unicode support)
 * ASM command was logged
-* Rewrote FINDCMD(S), now use Findallsequences ODBG API, FINDCMD=FINDCMDS
+* Rewrote FINDCMD(S), now use Findallsequences ODBG API, can use R8, R16, R32 keywords
 * RET Script is reset after "Script finished" message, no more modal.

 1.62 (26 May 2007)